octane23/CASE-STUDY-1/README.md

 ### Potential XSS <a name="subparagraph9"></a>

 ### Information Disclosure <a name="subparagraph10"></a>

+### Web Server Allows Password Auto-Completion
+The remote web server contains at least one HTML form field that has an input of type 'password' where 'autocomplete' is not set to 'off'.

+While this does not represent a risk to this web server per se, it does mean that users who use the affected forms may have their credentials saved in their browsers, which could in turn lead to a loss of confidentiality if any of them use a shared host or if their machine is compromised at some point.

+Page : /member/registration/
+Destination Page: /member/registration/

+Page : /secure/login/
+Destination Page: /secure/login/

 ## Evaluate the vulnerabilities <a name="paragraph2"></a>
 After identifying vulnerabilities, we evaluate the vulnerabilities to decide the degree of risk of each vulnerabilities.